thisisashwinraj/CroMa-Intelligent-Crowd-Management/README.md

 All pull requests are reviewed on a monthly rolling basis.
 Your understanding is appreciated during the review process

 # License and Project Status
 CroMa, & all its resources are distributed under [Creative Commons Attribution - Non Commercial - No Derivs License]().
 The app is compatible with all operating systems.
-The latest released stable version of CroMa is v1.0.1, and is available to be used on any local system for general use through the mobile app.
-All releases are logged in the [~/Stable Versions]()
+The latest released stable version of CroMa is v1.0.1, and is available to be used on all local system for general use through the mobile app.
+All releases are logged in the [/Stable Versions]()

 Upcoming updates will include more features, optimized recommendations using AI/ML, & support for other transits